websanova/larapost/README.md

 Appropriate defaults are used already wherever possible so these shouldn't have to be set for the most part.

-## Themes

-The theme works as one source view that is set.
-That view should then accept an argument for what view to load and assemble the page.
-The theme can be set through the config with the `larablog.theme` property.

-So for the currently supported themes are:

-* default

 ## Headers &amp; Footers

 Each theme should also support a header and footer section (and perhaps more standard sections to follow).
 The idea is that a list of views can be provided and they will be included in that order.